-The solution was a "body chute” or a tunnel that led from the hospital to nearby railroad tracks.
-From there, a motorized rail and cable system lifted the bodies into trains that would take them away.
+The solution was a "body chute," or a tunnel that led from the hospital to nearby railroad tracks.
+From there, a motorized rail and cable system lifted the cadavers into trains that would take them away.

 Room 502 Was A Death Trap

 When people in a sanatorium die, you’d expect it to be the tuberculosis patients, not the healthy staff.
-Despite this, Room 502 seemed to be a center for disaster.
-According to local legend, in 1928 the head nurse of Room 502 was found hanging from a light fixture.
+Despite this, Room 502 seemed to invite sadness.
+According to local legend, the head nurse of Room 502 was found hanging from a light fixture.
 This was believed to be a suicide, triggered by depression over an unwanted pregnancy.

 Ghost Hunters Smelled Bread Baking In An Abandoned KitchenPhoto: Coffee-king / Pixabay / Public Domain

 No one else was in the building, let alone using the ruined kitchen to bake bread.
 There seemed to be no explanation for what they had witnessed.